The Invisible Detective: Titles

-The titles in the series are:

 Characters

 Protagonists

 The series revolves around the cases of eponymous detective, Brandon Lake.
 The books' protagonists are the Cannoniers, a group of four children in 1930s London who solve mysteries.
 They are based out of Cannon Street, hence their name.
 They invent the character of Brandon Lake and portray him in weekly consulting sessions in a darkened room.
 The Cannoniers are: